Robot-In-A-Can/Evebrain-Firmware-ESP8266/README.md

 It uses the SHA1 and Base64 libraries from https://github.com/ejeklint/ArduinoWebsocketServer in order to provide the Websocket functionality.

-This is a fork of the Mirobot project (http://mirobot.io).
+This is a branch of the Mirobot project (http://mirobot.io).